-When possible, we’ll place two competing models side-by-side to provide additional context for the pros and cons each TV exhibits.
+When possible, we’ll place two competing models side by side to provide additional context for the pros and cons each TV exhibits.
 Finally, we make a determination as to which type of user a TV might appeal to.
-For instance, some TVs provide better bright-room performance, which others are better for dedicated home theater performance.
-Some are better for sports while others are better for watching movies or playing games.
+For instance, some TVs provide better bright-room performance, while others are better for dedicated home theater performance.
+Some are better for sports, while others are better for watching movies or playing games.

 Read our complete test methodology for more information.

 When shopping for a new TV, it pays to do some research, but keep in mind that specs are often loaded with misinformation.
 Trust reviews from multiple review sites (including Digital Trends, of course), then go see the TV in action at a local retailer.

 If you can, try to get a hold of the TVs remote control and play around with it a bit.
 Ask an associate to take the TV out of store demo mode so you can look at some of the set’s built-in picture presets if possible.
 Moreover, try to determine if the TV’s user menu and smart TV interface are easy to navigate and intuitive.